Explainer: Will African countries be spared from coronavirus?

 Nigeria, the largest economy in Africa, has the lowest electrification rate in the world.

-The country is plagued with power cuts and blackouts that make it to run a modern healthcare system next to impossible.
+The country is plagued with power cuts and blackouts that make it run a modern healthcare system next to impossible.

 If the fatal coronavirus spread in such countries, the death toll would be devastating.